fossasia/eventyay-tickets/_sources/user/events/structureguide.rst.txt

 Use case: Group discounts
 -------------------------

-Often times, you want to give discounts for whole groups attending your event. pretix can't automatically discount based on volume, but there's still some ways you can set up group tickets.
+Often times, you want to give discounts for whole groups attending your event. eventyay can't automatically discount based on volume, but there's still some ways you can set up group tickets.

 Flexible group sizes
 """"""""""""""""""""